Thursday, June 13, 2019

 "four cubits and a span" (6 feet 9 inches or 2.06 meters), see Kings I 17:4.

-Another difference is in the beginning of the psalms.
-A significant portion, perhaps as much as 80 % of the psalms in the Septuagint begin with the phrase "For the End".
+Another difference is in the beginning of the Psalms.
+A significant portion, perhaps as much as 80 % of the Psalms in the Septuagint begin with the phrase "For the End".
 In Bible translations based on the Masoretic Text, it says "To the choirmaster".

 There is also a difference in Dan 9:27, see the end part of Ezekiel's Temple.

-I believe that the Septuagint is a better alternative than the other alternatives, and that it was primarily the Septuagint that was used outside of Israel at the time of Jesus.
-Much because it was written in Greek, which was a language spoken in the area, and Greek is the language in which most parts of the NT were written.
+I think that the Septuagint many times can be a better alternative than the other alternatives, and that it was primarily the Septuagint that was used outside of Israel at the time of Jesus.
+Much because it was written in Greek, which was a

-Where the NT quotes texts in the OT and they don't quite agree, I believe that
+language spoken in the area, and Greek is the language in which most parts of the NT were written.
+Where the NT quotes texts in the OT and they don't quite agree,

-the texts in the
+I think that the texts in the

 NT are more reliable, and you should go by them.
-This means

-that the
+This means that the

 See also in Why You Should Use the Septuagint (time 43:5146:04) why the Septuagint most times is more accurate and reliable than the Masoretic Text.